 This example here shows a general process for changing from the liquid phase to a gaseous phase.
-In this case, the vapor pressure of the liquid has the same level of the atmospheric pressure exerted on the liquid.
+In this case, the liquid's vapor pressure has the same level as the atmospheric pressure exerted on the liquid.

 Power Generation System

-A power generation system, which is also called as a power plant or power generation station, is a set of industrial equipment for generating electric power.
-You can see different types of facilities such as power supply tanks and LP turbines in the following diagram.
+A power generation system, which is also called a power plant or power generation station, is a set of industrial equipment for generating electric power.
+You can see different facilities, such as power supply tanks and LP turbines, in the following diagram.

-This diagram here shows an evaporator system with a number of elements and three key evaporators.
-By following the pipelines in this diagram you can clearly see how water is evaporated.
+This diagram here shows an evaporator system with some elements and three key evaporators.
+By following the pipelines in this diagram, you can clearly see how water is evaporated.

 Air Conditioning System

-This piping and instrumentation diagram example here shows the general process of removing heat and moisture from a certain space in order to improve the living environment.
-The key air conditioner is set at the middle and equipped by a series of pipelines in different directions.
+This piping and instrumentation diagram example here shows the general process of removing heat and moisture from a certain space to improve the living environment.
+The key air conditioner is set at the middle and equipped with pipelines in different directions.

 Low Dust SCR System

 SCR refers to the Selective Catalytic Reduction, which is an advanced emissions control system.
 Hit the diagram below to check out more details, or you can free download it in PDF format.